-The Company records accounts receivable at the invoiced amount.
+ASC 606.
 The Company applies ASC 326-20, Financial Instruments - Credit Losses, to record an allowance for doubtful accounts for receivables based on expected credit losses.
 In determining expected credit losses, the Company considers historical loss experience, the aging of its receivable balance, and the term between invoicing and when payment is due.
 Any accounts receivable balance shall be charged off in the period in which trade receivables are deemed uncollectible.
 Recoveries of trade receivables previously charged off shall be recorded when received.
 There have been no receivables charged off for the periods presented.